tommeagher/data1-fall2015/README.md

 ###Class 6 - Dec.
 9
 **Assignment due**: Data Memo #2

-More on working with databases and the enterprise join.
+More on databases and how to join them together to find new stories.

 Another hands-on tutorial on SQLite in Firefox.